wepala/weos/docs/features/define-create-endpoint.md

 ---
 # Create content endpoint

-A developer can create an endpoint that should be used to create content of a specific type.
+As developer you can create an endpoint that should be used to create content of a specific type.
 The HTTP method and the content type specified is used to infer the middleware that should be used.

 ## Background